jonathantwite/dc-training/DC Academy/2020-04-06 Elector8Lite.md

 * Allow mixed mode authentication
     1. `right-click` the database server > `Properties`, *Security* tab.
-    1. Select *Use mixed mode authentication*.
+    1. Select *SQL Server and Windows Authentication mode*.
     1. Restart the SQL server - `right-click` on the server > `Restart`.
         * Client should be responsible for doing this as they may have other databases on that server.
 * Create SQL login